bpmsg/ahp-os/README.md

 The `ADMIN` user is defined by the user id given in the `config.php` file.
 The package allows to administer users.
-Users, not active over a period of 90 days (do-user-admin, $daysInactive), can be deactivated and an optional email for reactivation will be sent.
-If their account is
-not activated within 48 hours ($daysNotActivated), it can be deleted by the admninistrator.
+Users, not active over a period of 90 days (can be set in `includes/login/do/do-user-admin`, `$daysInactive`), can be deactivated by the administrator and an optional email with a reactivation link will be sent.
+If their account is  not activated within 48 hours (set with `$daysNotActivated`), the complete user account with all data can be deleted by the admninistrator.

-Donations can be tracked, and the above deactivation will not apply to donors.

 ## Limitations